xitrum-framework/scaposer/README.rst

 Use with Maven
 --------------

-You can use scaposer from Java and other JVM languages.
+You can use Scaposer from Java and other JVM languages.
 If your build tool is Maven:

 ::